Kronecker-structured Sparse Vector Recovery with Application to IRS-MIMO Channel Estimation: Conclusion

 \section{Conclusion}

-In this paper, we addressed the problem of sparse vector recovery with a Kronecker-structured dictionary and sparse vector.
-We explicitly incorporate the prior knowledge of the Kronecker structure into our solution by decomposing the problem into independent sub-problems.
-These problems are solved separately and the Kronecker product of the individual solutions gives the solution to the original problem.
-Our algorithm combines the best of both worlds by achieving better run time and accuracy than the existing algorithms because of dimensionality reduction and the denoising effect from decomposition.
-Our simulations demonstrate the effectiveness of our method for sparse recovery and channel estimation for an IRS-aided system.
-Establishing theoretical recovery guarantees for our approach and mathematically analyzing the denoising effect are interesting avenues for future research.
+We studied the sparse recovery problem with a Kronecker-structured dictionary and sparse vector, specifically in the context of channel estimation for IRS-MIMO systems.
+We first decomposed the problem into independent subproblems and solved them separately, exploiting the Kronecker structure.
+Our simulations showed that this approach improves the accuracy and runtime compared to the state-of-the-art methods, as the decomposition step leads to dimensionality reduction and denoising.
+Establishing theoretical guarantees and mathematically analyzing the denoising effect are exciting avenues for future research.